Ohmnivore/MORSELED/README.md

 Practically the Arduino could be a dead-simple client with all logic done on the server.
 But it's fun if we give the Arduino more autonomy.
 So the Arduino accepts an ASCII-like character string and translates it into Morse code.

 Some over-engineered moments:
+1. The Arduino constructs a "timeline" for the morse patterns to avoid any blocking `delay()` calls.
+This frees the main loop to do other things.
-1. The letter to Morse code mapping array is generated using a Python script where the Morse codes are defined in standard notation (. and -).
+2. The letter to Morse code mapping array is generated using a Python script where the Morse codes are defined in standard notation (. and -).
 I had previously tried using pre-processor macros and constexpr to do this but I didn't get anywhere.
-2. A letter's Morse code is stored using 8 bits.
+3. A letter's Morse code is stored using 8 bits.
 0 corresponds to dot and 1 to dash and there's a leading 1 to denote the beginning of the pattern.
 The leading 1 saves memory (avoids having to store pattern length - the Arduino is quite constrained in the memory department) at the cost of runtime performance.
 When searching for the leading 1 the first two bits can be skipped at the outset (pattern + leading 1 are 6 bits at most) but I didn't bother implementing this optimization.
-3. It's possible to tell the Arduino to stop the current task (clear buffer) to setup a new task.
+4. It's possible to tell the Arduino to stop the current task (clear buffers) to setup a new task.

 ### Data transfer
-Data transfer is done using a polling mechanism (driver asks Arduino how much space it has before sending data chunks).
-It avoids stressing the serial connection (which can get filled up pretty quickly due to multiple `delay()` calls in the Arduino script).
-It also avoids sending the Arduino more data than it can store in the script's circular buffer.
+Data transfer is done using a polling mechanism (the driver asks Arduino how much space it has before sending data chunks).
+This avoids stressing the serial connection and avoids sending the Arduino more data than it can store in its circular buffer.

-The driver uses a separate thread for reading from the Arduino which requires coordination between receiving polling results and sending data chunks.
-It might have been easier if I had used PySerial's blocking calls but I ran into some issues on that side.
-Ideally I would have written it as blocking, sequential code.

-### Blocking main loop
-Currently the main loop halts (with `delay`) the entire program to control the output devices.
-In the real world it should plan out a timeline of actions at regular intervals instead.
-This timeline would be checked every loop iteration without perceptibly delaying the loop execution.

 ## Server
-TODO
+The server contains a Flask app and a driver which communicates with the Arduino.

+The app serves static content and has a single endpoint for a POST request which contains text that the Arduino should output.
+The app performs a sanity check on the content.

+The driver has a separate thread for receiving Arduino input (this will come in handy in the future when the Arduino needs to send more varied data).
+It also handles cancellation of tasks:
+* If a web request comes in while an older one is still being processed then the older one will be cleanly and immediately cancelled

 ## Client
-TODO
+The client (in the spirit of a Cold War spy theme) is written in plain HTML/CSS/JS.

+It has a cute title intro, client-side input filtering for the text panel, and a "send" button (using XMLHttpRequest).

 # Possible improvements
-* GUI indicator of which character is being processed by the Arduino right now
+* GUI indicator of which character the Arduino is outputting right now
 * GUI to set the buzzer volume, LED intensity, Morse code output speed, turn buzzer or LED on/off
-* Use physical switch to also read Morse code from the Arduino
+* Use a physical switch to also read Morse code from the Arduino
-* Non-blocking main loop on the Arduino
-* Sequential, blocking code for serial communication in driver
 * Multi-user requests queuing + publicly visible task list
-* Prevent send_text buffer overflow (MORSE_EXT_CANCEL and MORSE_EXT_POLL are sent unconditionally)
+* Prevent possible buffer overflow in driver's send_text function (MORSE_EXT_CANCEL and MORSE_EXT_POLL are sent unconditionally)
-* GUI mobile-friendly layout + accessibility
+* Make the GUI mobile-friendly layout + accessibility